lightbulb_outline This question type can be used in a written assignment only.

 - Click the domain School name in the menu on the left.

 - Click label_important Courses in the menu at the top.

 - Select your course or use the search bar.

 - Select your assignment or create a new assignment.

 - Click New exercise, fill in a title and click Save.

 - Click New question and select Free formatted question.

-- Fill in the page height of the answer field.
+- Fill in the number of points the question is worth.

-- Fill in the content you want the student to see within the answer field.
+- Fill in the free format content you want the student to see within the answer field.